vsrinivas/fuchsia/hardware/pixelbook.md

 3. Go into developer mode by pressing Ctrl+D.
 4. Wait for the device to re-configure itself, this may take a while

+Note: You may need to reboot the device once again to be able to access the command shell needed for step #2 below.

 ## Booting from USB

 1. Boot into ChromeOS